 The concert was hosted at the UN General Assembly, and was preceded with a speech by Secretary General Ban Ki-Moon thanking the mission of São Tomé and Príncipe and urging citizens to pledge financial support to defeat Ebola.

-Halfway through, Toriello introduced Lauritano as a doctor and invited him to explain the science behind the virus.
+Then, about halfway through, he introduced Lauritano as a doctor and invited him to explain the science behind the virus.
 Lauritano holds no medical qualifications.
 His degree in homeopathy is not formally recognised, having been granted by the since-closed Clayton College of Natural Health in Alabama, a non-accredited, distance-learning college specialising in ‘alternative medicine’.

 The Ebola project was to be financed by the World Bank and UN, according to Toriello, and the billion-dollar contract would be awarded to the Nevada-based The Pintus Group.